-When you decide to spend time with God be intentional.
+When you decide to spend time with God, be intentional.
 Find a quiet, distraction-free spot.
-You need to be somewhere you can focus.
+Be prepared to write down any passages that stand out, words you may need to look up, or practical applications to use daily.
 Also, have a pen and a journal ready, especially if you’re listening to a sermon or reading a Bible plan or devotional.
-You want to be ready to write down any passages that stand out, words you may need to look up, or practical applications to use in your daily life.

 You also want to be ready to hear and record what God reveals to you during this time.
 Keeping a journal will allow you to look back and reflect on how much your relationship with God has grown.

 As the saying goes, you make time for the things that are important to you.
-So, I challenge you, in the coming days, to make an intentional effort to find time to spend with God.
-Even if it’s just five minutes, God wants to hear from you.
+God wants to hear from you, even if it’s just five minutes.
+So, in the coming days, I challenge you to make an intentional effort to find time to spend with God.

 Thanks for the lovely articles.
 I need to spend more time with God!
 I believe it’s all about one’s faith in god.